 - The screening process is always carried out with the Applicant’s full consent and no one contacted during the screening is legally obliged to respond to our requests to provide information in support of an application.

 - We also have a strict Mutual Respect Policy in place which seeks to treat everyone we work with, with kindness, dignity and respect.

-*NI records are an excellent form of evidence and we encourage Applicants to apply for them here for free before they begin the screening process: https://www.gov.uk/check-national-insurance-record
+*PAYE records are an excellent form of evidence and we encourage all applicants to apply for them here for free before they start the screening process: www.gov.uk/personal-tax-account/

 - Log in and click on the Pay as You Earn (PAYE) box.
 If you don’t have an account, you can create one.

 - Then click “Check previous tax years”

 - Then click “Check income details sent to us”

 - Then click “Print this page” – which will add your name to the document.